Home » Insights » Understanding Real Estate Resale

 You care about the potential cash flow, the financing, the operating costs and the tax benefits.
 You had better care also about whether the property will be saleable after you buy it.
 Often one hears, “Yes, but I plan to keep it for 15 years, or until my toddlers graduate from med school, or until the Federal Reserve Board dances figure-eights on ice with the devil.”

 The world may not be perfect, but at least it’s flat – flat, as in “level playing field.”
-You can reasonably assume that if you would scrutinize a property’s income, operating expenses, financing and various measures of return before you purchase, then tomorrow some equally astute investor will apply a similarly jaundiced eye to your numbers if you choose to sell.
-It pays, therefore, to run tomorrow’s numbers today, and to see just what this investment will look like to a future buyer.
+You can reasonably assume that if you would scrutinize a property’s income, operating expenses, financing, and various measures of return before you purchase, then tomorrow some equally astute investor will apply a similarly jaundiced eye to your numbers if you choose to sell.

-So, what are the numbers that should concern you when you analyze the potential resale of an income property?
-The most obvious, and the most important, is the selling price.
-If you have followed some of our other articles, you know that with most income properties, you can estimate the value by applying a reasonable capitalization rate to the net operating income.
+If you have followed some of our other articles, you know that with most income properties, you can estimate the value at a point in time by applying a reasonable market capitalization rate to the net operating income.
 (If you have not read the articles, you will get probably get more out of this discussion if you go back and read them first.
-Their links are Understanding Net Operating Income and How to Estimate Resale Value – Using “Cap” Rates.)
+Look for Understanding Net Operating Income and Estimating the Value of a Real Estate Investment Using Cap Rate.)

 In brief, you first determine the property’s Net Operating Income (NOI).
 Next you must estimate the capitalization rate (i.e., the rate of return) that the buyer would reasonably expect.
 The NOI is the amount of the return and the cap rate is the rate of return.
 Hence, if the market expects a 10% return and your property produces a NOI of $12,000, your estimate of its selling price would be $120,000.
 Another way of articulating the algebra involved is to say, “$12,000 represents 10% of what?”